SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 which looks for a ``UnicodeScalar`` called ``splitter`` within a ``String`` called ``string``.
 It returns a tuple of type ``(String, String?)``.
-This tuple will contain an initial ``String``, and an optional second ``String``, wrapped up together as a compound value inside a single tuple.
+This tuple contains an initial ``String`` and an optional second ``String``, wrapped up together as a compound value inside a single tuple.

 If ``splitter`` is found,
-the tuple will contain two strings – a string made up of all of the characters from before the first instance of the splitter, and a string made up of all of the remaining characters.
+the tuple will contain two strings – a string made up of all of the characters from before the first instance of the splitter and a string made up of all of the remaining characters.

-If ``splitter`` is *not* found, the tuple will contain the entire string as its first string value, and a value of ``.None`` in its second value to indicate that ``splitter`` was not found:
+If ``splitter`` is *not* found, the tuple will contain the entire string as its first string value and a value of ``.None`` in its second value to indicate that ``splitter`` was not found:

 .. testcode:: functionParameters